 The company is a qualifying entity for the purposes of FRS 102, being a member of a group where the parent of that group prepares publicly available consolidated financial statements, including this company, which are intended to give a true and fair view of the assets, liabilities, financial position and profit and loss of the group.
-The company has therefore taken advantage of exemptions from the following disclosure requirements for the parent company information presented within the consolidated financial statements; from preparing a statement of cash flows, on the basis that it is a qualifying entity and the consolidated statement of cash flows, included in these financial statements, includes the company's cash flows.
+The company has therefore taken advantage of exemptions from the following disclosure requirements for the parent company information presented within the consolidated financial statements; from preparing a statement of cash flows, on the basis that it is a qualifying entity and the consolidated statement of cash flows.

-The trust constitutes a public benefit entity as defined by FRS 102.
+The charity constitutes a public benefit entity as defined by FRS 102.

-The financial statements have been prepared under the historical cost convention with assets and liabilities initially recgnised at historical cost or transaction value, unless otherwise stated in the relevant accounting policy or note(s) to these financial statements.
+The financial statements have been prepared under the historical cost convention with assets and liabilities initially recognised at historical cost or transaction value, unless otherwise stated in the relevant accounting policy or note(s) to these financial statements.